myIR, payments and more

 myIR Secure Online Services

 Some electronic communications will be emailed to you directly.
-For example, you'll receive emails:
+For example, you may receive emails:

-- with your myIR user ID or temporary password (when you request these)
+- with your myIR user ID/web logon, temporary password or a link to reset your password (when you request these)

 - about products and services, and